-The following is a folklore conjecture, not associated to any particular mathematician:
+The following is a folklore conjecture, not associated with any particular mathematician:

-Conjecture 6.5.3.
-There are elliptic curves over Q of arbitrarily large rank.
+Conjecture 6.5.5.
+There are elliptic curves over $\mathbf{Q}$ of arbitrarily large rank.

 The world record is the following curve, whose rank is at least 28: